 00185 Roma Italia

-Located between Termini Station and the Basilica of S. Maria Maggiore, this hotel was founded in 1963 to honor John F. Kennedy’s memory.
-They have a private bathroom and satellite television and bedding options include single, double, twin, triple, and junior suite (two bedrooms connected and sharing a bathroom).
+Considered a 3-star hotel, it was founded in 1963 to honor John F. Kennedy’s memory.
+The hotel is located between Termini Station and the Basilica of S. Maria Maggiore.
+Rooms enjoy a panoramic view of the Roman Aquarium Archaeological Park as well as a private bathroom and satellite television.
+The bedding options include single, double, twin, triple, and junior suite (two bedrooms connected and sharing a bathroom).
 Children are welcome and roll-aways are available.
 Rates include breakfast — a morning “all you can eat buffet” set to opera music.

 Recommended Neighborhood Finds in Rome